31 December, 2008

 I was out of bed at 7:52 after I thought I heard some kids getting excited about seeing a fire truck.
 Naturally I wondered why they weren't in school (I thought it was later than 8am).

+Then the siren got louder and closer and I looked out the window.
 There was smoke streaming out the door jam on the main floor and from underneath the eaves.
 The yelling I heard was our next-door neighbour helping Mrs. L. (she's the only one that lived there) away from her house and getting the attention of the fire truck.
 About a minute later, there were flames shooting up from the back end of the roof.

-and I have no idea what might have caused the fire - but right around Christmas (and in winter) when most of us have Christmas lights up and quite possibly a space heater going, it's important to remember to make sure that all our lights and heaters are up to code and used as safely as possible.
+I debated about taking pictures and posting them - this is a tragedy as much as a spectacle, and I have no idea what might have caused the fire - but right around Christmas (and in winter) when most of us have Christmas lights up and quite possibly a space heater going, it's important to remember to make sure that all our lights and heaters are up to code and used as safely as possible.

 I saw smoke at 7:52am.
 This was twenty minutes later: